codeconscious/unique-file-generator-rust/README.md

 Flag | Description
 ---- | :----
+-c | Count of files.
+Using `_` and `,` is permitted.
 -p | Filename prefix.
 -e | Extension of the generated files.
 The opening period is optional.
 If not specified, no extension is added.
 -s | Desired size of each file in bytes.
 If specified, files will be populated with random alphanumeric characters; otherwise, each file will only contain its own name.
+Using `_` and `,` is permitted.
 -o | The output subdirectory, which will be created, if needed.
 Otherwise, a default is used.
 -d | Delay in milliseconds to be applied between each file's creation.
 Defaults to 0 if unspecified.
 -h | See the instructions.